 Activists in Residence organize through a Black queer feminist lens.

-Activists in Residence are paid a stipend for their work.
+Activists in Residence are paid for their work.

 By choosing you as an Activist in Residence, we are choosing your city as an ATN Site.
 You may be a capable grassroots organizer, but if your community is not interested in advancing the abolitionist struggle, then sadly, it would not make sense for ATN to choose your city.* When ATN chooses you as an AiR, we are choosing to invest resources not only in you, but in your community.
 It is imperative that you have some understanding of your local conditions, groups, and potential sympathetic allies.

 *If you are an organizer, teacher, student, parent, staff member or concerned community member who doesn’t yet have a community, please know that we are currently working on programming that will also help to benefit and support you outside of our Activist in Residence program.
 For now, please check our site for upcoming webinars and resources such as this Guide for Abolitionist Social & Emotional Learning and our ATN podcast.

 An Activist in Residence will do the typical work of an organizer, including but not limited to power mapping, canvassing, building groups and/or coalitions, creating media, planning events, and more.
 You will be supported in the work that you do and you will have organizational resources at your disposal in order to help you not only with bird eye strategizing, but with day to day tasks.
 An Activist in Residence will report directly to and work for ATN, but be in close conversation with and embedded within their communities.